cristianoliveira/ergo/README.md

 ## Why?

-When dealing with multiple apps locally is really annoying having to remember each port that represents each service and it gets even worse when you have microservices.
+Dealing with multiple apps locally is really annoying.
+Having to remember each port that represents each service, and this gets even worse when you have microservices.
 So I wanted a simple way to give a proper local domain for each app.
 Ergos comes to solve this simple problem.

 ## Installation